kashyapanjali/neartowomenbackend/README.md

 - Keep `JWT_SECRET` private and strong.

 ### License
 This code is intended for the NearToWomen project.
-Adjust or add a license as needed.
+In future, we can add license as needed.